noiro-id/react-image-slider-scss/README.md

 # Note about this code

-This is my version of Image Slider based of [https://github.com/monsterlessonsacademy/monsterlessonsacademy/tree/221-react-image-slider](Monster Lesson Academy).
+This is my version of Image Slider based of [Monster Lesson Academy](https://github.com/monsterlessonsacademy/monsterlessonsacademy/tree/221-react-image-slider).
 I implemented scss and structured folder for my own needs later.

 # Getting Started with Create React App